scream314/cicada3301/liber_primus.md

     E LOSS OF DIVINITY.

     CONSUMPTION: WE CONSUME TOO
-    MUCH BECAUSE WE BELEIVE THE
+    MUCH BECAUSE WE BELIEVE THE
     FOLLWING TWO ERRORS WITHIN THE DEC
     EPTION.